SerifeCanevi/profile/README.md

 # Spring Boot Profile Application

-This is a Spring Boot profile application that demonstrates how to manage different application configurations based on profiles.
+This is a Spring Boot profile application that demonstrates how to manage profile section of an application.

 ## Prerequisites